ojilles/jilles.net/_posts/2020-06-05-presentation-rules.md

 here to help you with that.

 12. **Homework**
-Linked to #11: at times I see people include slides like this to make the point that they did a lot of homework in this area.
+Do not try to convince your audience that you have done all your homework before presenting the results.
+This is not your main message, and it will distract.
+When I see this happen it often shows up as #11 "Wall of text".
 If you are that person, ask yourself why the audience would assume you did not do your homework.
 You are likely operating under baseless assumptions.

 13. **Artifacts**
 Some people insist on sending the slides ahead of time.
 I think that depends on